Updated May 2026 · 12-min read

 6. International route differences

-• Piece concept: You get 1 or 2 free bags, each up to 23 kg.
+• Piece concept: 1–2 free bags, each up to 23 kg.
 Common on flights to/from the Americas.

-• Weight concept: You get a total weight allowance (often 20–30 kg) split across any number of bags.
-Common in Asia, India, and parts of Africa.
+• Weight concept: Total allowance (20–30 kg) split across any number of bags.
+Common in Asia, India, parts of Africa.

-1. Weigh at home, not at the curb.
-A $15 luggage scale pays for itself the first time it stops a 51-lb surprise.
+1. Weigh at home.
+A $15 luggage scale pays for itself the first time.

 2. Pack heavy items in carry-on.
-Boots, books, electronics — they count against your carry-on weight only on European carriers.
+No weight limit on most US carriers.

 3. Use compression cubes.
-Not for weight, but for volume — they let you skip the temptation of a second checked bag.
+Not for weight, but for volume.

-4. Ship in advance for trips longer than 7 days.
-One shipped box often replaces two checked bags' worth of fees.
+4. Ship in advance for trips over 7 days.
+One shipped box often replaces two checked bags' fees.

 5. Check the airline app the day before.
-Allowances change with fare promos and route changes more often than you'd think.
+Allowances change with fare promos.

 Written & reviewed by Marcus Hale

-Founder of BaggageWise · 15-year flight operations specialist who has worked the bag drop, the ramp, and the ticket counter
+Founder of BaggageWise · 15-year flight operations specialist.

 Now estimate your shipment